csswizardry/csswizardry.github.com/_posts/2012-03-13-hacker-news-rebuttal.md

 And:

-> When sites break it‘s usually because of layout—the less layout stuff we declare the less chance it has to break.
+> When sites break it‘s usually because of layout — the less layout stuff we declare the less chance it has to break.
 Abstract layout to grids! ([#](https://twitter.com/csswizardry/status/178063631265710080))

 Whether using a grid system or not, your components should not carry dimensions.
 Think of a page like a set of shelves; you set up your shelving units (grid system (or similar)) and then populate them with things (components).
 If you didn’t have the shelves erected then the components would be supporting themselves, holding themselves up; this makes moving or changing them very volatile.